 Trust is good, control is better?

 Many companies also have a problem with home office – for all or large parts of the workforce.
-After the often surprisingly good experiences in the first year of COVID 19, they are no longer so concerned with being able to better control or “drive” their employees – according to the motto “trust is good, control is better.
+After the often surprisingly good experiences in the first year of COVID-19, they are no longer so concerned with being able to better control or “drive” their employees – according to the motto “trust is good, control is better”.

-What employers and their employees often lack, despite the possibilities of video chat in the home office, is genuine teamwork, old and young side by side, also in order to be able to learn from each other and inspire each other.
+What employers and their employees often lack, despite the possibilities of video chat in the home office, is genuine teamwork, old and young side by side, also to be able to learn from each other and inspire each other.
 And, as can be seen below, this can also be a decisive motivator to move away from the home office.

 What companies, HR and specialist departments can do for employee retention to get home office employees out of the doldrums and keep them in line can be found in various news and blog articles from rexx systems.
 This includes virtual all-hands meetings and coffee breaks, as supported by the rexx suite with portal chat and the newly integrated video chat.
-The talent management software, which is also integrated, also offers a range of tools and options for coaching supervisors, for example, to motivate their workforce in and out of the home office and to keep them together as a team.
+The talent management software, which is also integrated, offers a range of tools and options for coaching supervisors, for example, to motivate their workforce in and out of the home office and to keep them together as a team.

 Office or home office is also a question of type

 When it comes to the “drive” back to the office, people are naturally different.
-There are extroverts who only really blossom in a crowd, while introverts, who are otherwise rather inconspicuous, may only really show what they are capable of in the home office.
+There are extroverts who only really blossom in a crowd, while introverts, who are otherwise rather inconspicuous, may only truly show what they are capable of in the home office.
 The positive side of a home office can be the discovery of hidden talents.

-In order to explore this and to get the workforce out of their home office frustration, the introduction of moderated, informal all-hands meetings or virtual coffee breaks has proven successful in some companies or teams.
+To explore this and to get the workforce out of their home office frustration, the introduction of moderated, informal all-hands meetings or virtual coffee breaks has proven successful in some companies or teams.
 HR departments can make the case for making such coffee breaks a permanent part of the weekly schedule.

 Attract neighborhood pub or own gym?